antronerds/r2-tutorials/docs/Using_Datasets.md

 Step 3: Using Dataset favorites
 ---------------

-Since R2 is hosting hundreds of datasets it could be handy to store in a quick way the datasets you often use.
+Since R2 is hosting hundreds of datasets it could be handy to store the datasets you use often in a preselection that is easily accessible.
 Clicking on the starred+ symbol will add the dataset you currently selected to a subset of favorite datasets.

 ![](_static/images/UsingDatasets_favorites.png "Figure 7: Adding datasets to favorites")

 [**Figure 6: Adding datasets to favorites**](_static/images/UsingDatasets_favorites.png)

-You can delete datasets from you favorite lists by clicking the delete symbol.
-Clicking the "select from favorites" link gives a pop-up where you can select a dataset from your list of favorites.
+You can remove datasets from your favourites list by simply clicking on the remove symbol behind a favourite dataset  Clicking the "select from favorites" link gives a pop-up where you can select a dataset from your list of favorites.

 ![](_static/images/UsingDataset_selectfav.png "Figure 8: Delete and select from favorites")